 Keck Medicine gives him the ability to bring the most advanced radiation techniques to his patients.

-I’m also actively involved in research with various ongoing clinical trials, both here at Keck Medicine of USC and nationally.
+I’m also actively involved in research with various ongoing clinical trials, both here at Keck Medicine and nationally.
 The research I’m involved in looks at ways to deliver better and more convenient radiation schedules, as well as combining radiation therapy with new medications, like immunotherapy.”

 He values Keck Medicine’s team approach to care.

-“At Keck Medicine of USC, we are lucky to have a group of dedicated and caring physicians, nurses and staff, across many specialties, who work together as a team to take care of our patients.
+“At Keck Medicine, we are lucky to have a group of dedicated and caring physicians, nurses and staff, across many specialties, who work together as a team to take care of our patients.
 In our multidisciplinary breast and lung cancer clinics, patients get to meet all the experts they need to see for their care in one day.
 That could be as many as eight appointments that patients would normally have to make on separate occasions.